algebrabender/gtcodes/README.md

 there have been some small tweaks for a few files

 //note 15.11
-everything expect tic tac toe code is sorted into .h/.cpp files
+everything except tic tac toe code is sorted into .h/.cpp files